DanielCraigie/my-little-bookshop/README.md

 - Gain a better understanding of DynamoDB and NoSQL data modelling (coming from an SQL background)
 - Learn how to integrate DynamoDB with PHP*

-*Project will probably be ported to Python to create a Lambda driven API Gateway infrastructure later.
+*Project will probably be ported to GO to create a Lambda driven API Gateway infrastructure later.